23 Inches

 Mixing Up the Direction

-Some people accidentally do the reverse—dividing by 2.Still, 54 instead of multiplying.
-That would give you about 9.06 cm, which is obviously wrong but easy to miss if you’re not paying attention.
+Some people accidentally do the reverse—dividing by 2.54 instead of multiplying.
+Consider this: that would give you about 9.
+06 cm, which is obviously wrong but easy to miss if you’re not paying attention.
+And that's really what it comes down to.

-Always ask yourself: “Am I making inches bigger or smaller?”
-Since centimeters are smaller than inches, the number should go up.
+Always ask yourself: “Am I making inches bigger or smaller?Practically speaking, ” Since centimeters are smaller than inches, the number should go up.
 If it’s going down, you probably flipped the operation.

 Practical Tips That Actually Work